What is an Ideal OP Amp?

-|1||Open Loop Gain (A)||∝|
+|Open Loop Gain (A)||∝|

 The ideal op amp has zero input current.
 This is because of infinite input resistance.
-As the input resistance of ideal op amp is infinite, an open circuit exists at input, hence currents at both input terminals are zero.
+As the input resistance of ideal op amp is infinite, an open circuit exists at input, hence current at both input terminals is zero.

 There is no current through the input resistance, there will be no voltage drop between the input terminals.
 Hence no offset voltage appears across the inputs of an ideal operational amplifier.